Mystique (character): Joining the X-Men

 Mystique later infiltrates the X-Men, posing as a young girl named Foxx and joining Gambit's training squad, the Chevaliers.
 She attempts to seduce Rogue's boyfriend Gambit to break them up so she can set her daughter up with a young mutant named Augustus, but Gambit resists.
 Mystique ultimately reveals herself to him, telling him that she is trying to relieve the tension between him and Rogue (because of the two being unable to touch due to her ability to absorb someone's essence upon skin-to-skin contact).
-Mystique then metamorphoses into Rogue and tells Gambit that he would not be cheating on Rogue if he had sex with her in Rogue's form.
+Mystique transforms into Rogue and tells Gambit that he would not be cheating on Rogue if he had sex with her in Rogue's form.

 When the telepath Emma Frost discovers who Foxx really is, the X-Men confront Mystique.
 Mystique tells them that she had been lonely and wants to join the X-Men.
 Mystique uses Rogue's doubts about what happened between her and Gambit to sow further discord in Rogue's relationship with Gambit, but he still refuses.
 The X-Men vote and decide to have Mystique join them on a probationary status (though Rogue is one of the ones who vote against her joining).
 Nightcrawler asks her to leave for a while regardless of the vote, saying that he needs more time adjusting to the idea of her being a member.
 Mystique agrees and leaves.
 After M-Day, she joins the X-Men and brings Augustus (Pulse) along with her.
 Both have been crucial in the downfall of Apocalypse.